Using Docker Desktop to manage a Container

 Docker Desktop logs tab showing container output with configuration and startup messages

-An inspector that tells you useful information about the container:
+An inspector that tells you useful information about the container, like its environment variables and port mappings:

 Docker Desktop inspect tab showing environment variables, nginx version, and port mappings